Skip to content

 Be Audit Smart Logo.

-The Auditor General is the chief fiscal watchdog for Pennsylvania, auditing state tax dollars to make sure they are being spent legally and properly.
-Our Be Audit Smart initiative provides audit education opportunities and helps inform Pennsylvanians about how their taxpayer dollars are being spent.
+The Department of the Auditor General is Pennsylvania’s chief fiscal watchdog, responsible for auditing state tax dollars to determine if they are being spent legally and properly.

 Be Audit $mart In The News